ajitjadhav28/php_mysql_apache_docker/README.md

 # Using this template
-After installing docker engine and docker compose on your system enter following command in termial / command prompt / powershell to start docker services:
+After installing docker engine and docker compose on your system navigate to this directory and enter following command in termial / command prompt / powershell to start docker services:

 `` docker-compose up ``